Groestlcoin/bech32-1/bech32.1.md

 **-s** *witver*

-> Encode a Bitcoin Segwit address with witness version
+> Encode a Groestlcoin Segwit address with witness version
 > *witver*.

 **-S**

-> Decode a Bitcoin Segwit address.
+> Decode a Groestlcoin Segwit address.
 > Output its witness version in
 > *decimal*
 > (0&#8211;16 inclusive),